-After sanding, apply at least two coats of plastic primer with a brush or a sprayer gun, making sure to allow each coat to dry completely before applying the next one.
+Once ready, apply at least two coats of plastic primer with a brush or a sprayer gun, making sure to allow each coat to dry completely before applying the next one.

-You can skip the priming step if you find a dedicated plastic spray paint designed to use on resin or plastic surfaces.
+Remember that you can skip the priming step if you are able to find a good dedicated plastic spray paint designed to use on resin or plastic surfaces.
 But these types of paints come in a very limited color range and can be expensive to use.

 - When applying the color, use even, back-and-forth strokes to ensure that the whole surface is covered properly.

-Step 5: Seal the Paint on the Rubbermaid Storage Unit
+Step 5: Seal the paint on your Rubbermaid shed

-Once the base paint color has thoroughly dried, finishing off the unit with an acrylic sealer coat will help protect the paint from chipping and fading.
+Once the spray paint color has thoroughly dried, finish off the unit with an acrylic sealer coat (like Krylon spray) to protect the paint from chipping and fading.

 Tips and Warnings

-When choosing the paint for Rubbermaid stackable bins, baskets, or other storage containers, look for top brands like Rust-Oleum, Valspar®, and Krylon.
+When choosing the paint for Rubbermaid stackable bins, baskets, or other storage containers, look for top brands like Rust-Oleum, Valspar®, Sherwin Williams, and Krylon.

 They manufacture the most durable specialty paints for plastic materials, including vinyl and synthetic resin.

-If you want something more unique and stylish, consider putting some decorative designs to your Rubbermaid stuff while applying solid colors.
+If you want something more unique and stylish (that your guests will admire), consider putting decorative designs to your Rubbermaid stuff while applying solid colors.

-Lay out your design with painter’s tape to create stripes or chevrons, then paint a new color between the tape strips.
+Lay out your design with painter’s tape to create stripes or chevrons on the shed, then paint a new bright color between the tape strips.

-If you plan to spray the storage bins and containers, you can use premade stencils by securing them to the bins with painter’s tape or spray adhesive, then painting through the stencil holes.
+If you plan to spray the storage bins and containers, you can use premade stencils by securing them with painter’s tape or spray adhesive, then painting through the stencil holes.

-Need a car, unicorn, or dolphin silhouette for your toy storage bin?
-No problem!
+Need a car, unicorn, or dolphin silhouette for your toy storage bin – that’s not a problem either.

 The bottom line

-Planning to paint your Rubbermaid storage units: don’t be afraid to get creative and turn them into a work of art.
+Planning to paint your 5×4 Rubbermaid sheds or storage units: don’t be afraid to get creative and turn them into a work of art.

-Whether your shed is brand new or has already seen the good old days, with the right paint supplies, a bit of effort, and the steps outlined above, you can easily create a long-lasting, stylish piece that will make your place look amazing.
+Whether your shed is brand new or has already seen the good old days, with the right paint supplies, a bit of effort, and the steps outlined above, you can easily create a long-lasting, stylish piece that will make your outdoor place look amazing for years to come.